 Share

-Wiring Fire Alarm Systems: Understanding the Differences Between Initiating Device Circuits (IDC) and Signaling Line Circuits (SLC)
+Wiring Fire Alarm Systems: Initiating Device Circuits (IDC) and Signaling Line Circuits (SLC)

-Wiring Fire Alarm Systems: Understanding the Differences Between Initiating Device Circuits (IDC) and Signaling Line Circuits (SLC)
+Wiring Fire Alarm Systems: Initiating Device Circuits (IDC) and Signaling Line Circuits (SLC)

 Fire alarm systems play a crucial role in safeguarding lives and property, and the reliability of these systems hinges on well-designed wiring infrastructures.
 At the heart of these systems are two essential types of circuits: Initiating Device Circuits (IDC) and Signaling Line Circuits (SLC).
 While both circuits are integral to the functionality of fire alarm systems, they serve distinct purposes and have different wiring requirements.